 In the context of follow-on suits, German courts are legally bound by any (final) decision of the European Commission, the FCO or any other national competition authority in an EU Member State finding an infringement of EU competition law.58 The binding effect is, however, limited to the determination of the competition law infringement, so causation and the amount of damages need to be established subject to the normal rules on the burden of proof in German court proceedings.59

 Both the FCO and the German legislator have focused on digital markets in recent years, and this trend is set to continue.

-According to the FCO president, Andreas Mundt, the FCO intends to preserve a leading role among competition authorities with respect to the internet economy and e-commerce sector.
-Having identified 'big data' as an important source of market power, the FCO's recent proceedings against Google, Facebook and Amazon will likely not be the end of this trend.
+The FCO president, Andreas Mundt, repeatedly stresses that the FCO intends to preserve a leading role among competition authorities with respect to the internet economy and e-commerce sector.
+Having identified big data as an important source of market power, the FCO's recent proceedings against Google, Facebook and Amazon will likely not be the end of this trend.
 As also evidenced by the sector inquiry on the conduct of price comparison websites, the FCO is particularly intrigued by the market power of (online) platforms in multi-sided markets.
-As the FCO is taking great interest in the combination of (direct or indirect) network effects, large amounts of personal data, and the gatekeeper function of online platforms for evolving markets, several additional dominance proceedings can be expected in the future.
-Another indicator of the FCO's continued interest in this regard is the project on algorithms and their implications for competition, including interdependencies between algorithms and market power, that the FCO launched in June 2018 in cooperation with the French Competition Authority.
-They published a joint working paper in November 2019.53
+The FCO is taking great interest in the combination of (direct or indirect) network effects, large amounts of personal data and the gatekeeper function of online platforms for evolving markets.

 1 Romina Polley is a partner and Katharina Apel is a counsel at Cleary Gottlieb Steen & Hamilton LLP.